|

 *Pleae note that WAIT cannot be placed at the top of

-time between the
+instruction execution time between the start of the

-start of the program and WAIT.
+program and WAIT.

 Data Field